pdjr-signalk-plugins/ais-reporter/README.md

 Sometimes we want to treat host vessel reporting differently to the reporting of other vessels whose data had been received over AIS.

-One scenario is that we want to report our own vessel frequently enough to document a good track when cruising and we don't want to report any other vessel data at all.
+One such scenario is when we want to report our own vessel but not any others.
-There are a number of ways of achieving this and here is one.
+One way of achieving this is to set global default update intervals to 0 and then to override these settings for just our own ship.
 > {
 > &nbsp;&nbsp;"configuration": {
 > &nbsp;&nbsp;&nbsp;&nbsp;"expiryInterval": 15,